Last Updated on

 3. Vaman (Herbal vomiting)

 Ayurveda recommends a combination of yogic exercises to help people suffering from PCOS to relax.
 Moreover, it helps the person practice ayurvedic treatment for PCOS at home.
-You can practice certain yoga asanas such as Pranayama, butterfly pose, Bharadvajasna, Padma sadhana, Surya Namaskar, Sarvangasana, etc. You may want to include ayurvedic medicines for PCOS treatment in your diet for better results.
+You can practice certain yoga asanas such as Pranayama, butterfly pose, Bharadvajasna, Padma sadhana, Surya Namaskar, Sarvangasana, etc. You should include ayurvedic medicines for PCOS treatment in your diet.
+Yoga and dietary modifications can help you bring get better results.

-Your lifestyle also impacts your health and your PCOS condition.
-Follow the points given below for improving treatment results:
+Follow the points given below for improving treatment results.

 Obesity interferes with insulin resistance which accelerates PCOS for the worse.
 You can decrease your insulin resistance and excessive androgen production by reducing weight.